 report Generates a report about the hardware device.
-This is the only asynCommon method that does not have to be called by the queueRequest callback or between calls to lockPort/unlockPort. connect Connect to the hardware device or communication path.
+This is the only asynCommon method that does not have to be called by the queueRequest callback or between calls to lockPort/unlockPort. lconnect Connect to the hardware device or communication path.
+The queueRequest must specify priority asynQueuePriorityConnect. ldisconnect Disconnect from the hardware device or communication path.
 The queueRequest must specify priority asynQueuePriorityConnect.